alvagarciia/alvagarciia/README.md

 ## Hey there! 👋

 I’m Alvaro — a junior at the University of Arkansas studying Computer Science.
-I’m all about Python, AI, and building cool software that makes life easier (and more fun 😄).
+I’m all about Python, AI Agents, and building cool software that makes life easier (and more fun 😄).

+- 🤖 Just launched **[LearnFlow AI](https://github.com/alvagarciia/learnflow-ai)** — an autonomous study agent that turns raw lecture files into summaries, quizzes, and flashcards (built with Pydantic AI).
-- 🧠 I recently built a psychologist-inspired chatbot — it’s like a digital buddy that helps you think things through.
-Check it out [here](https://github.com/alvagarciia/eunoia).
+- 🧠 Also built **[Eunoia](https://github.com/alvagarciia/eunoia)** — a psychologist-inspired chatbot that acts as a digital buddy to help you think things through.
-- 🤝 Always down to team up on open-source LLM projects (or anything wild and creative in the AI space).
+- 🤝 Always down to team up on open-source agentic projects (or anything wild and creative in the AI space).
 - 🚀 Got a crazy idea?
 Hit me up on [LinkedIn](http://linkedin.com/in/alvaro-garciam) — let’s make something awesome!

 <!--
 **alvagarciia/alvagarciia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.